metaversecloud-com/sdk-bulletin-board-app/README.md

 - Access: Click on the key asset to open the drawer and then select the Admin tab.
 Any changes you make here will only affect this instance of the application and will not impact other instances dropped in this or other worlds.
 - Settings: Use the dropdown to select a theme and update the Title, Subtitle, and Description that all users will see when they open the drawer.
-- Pending Messages: Review pending messages and approve, deny, or delete accordingly.
+- Pending Messages: Review pending messages and approve or delete accordingly.
 Approving will immediately drop the message/image in the world within the scene.
-Denying will only mark the message/image as unapproved.
 Delete will delete the message from the data object and permanently delete any image that has been upload to S3.

 ### Themes description